alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 On other side not using dynamic libraries gives some
 benefits:

-* Additional work to maintain binary compatibility which is very complex task for C++ programs is not required because everything is integrated to single binary.
+* No additional work required to maintain binary compatibility which is very complex task for C++ programs because everything is integrated to single binary.

 * Dependency tracking is finished during the build process.
 No "missing library" and similar issues.

-When program is linked with dynamic libraries which should contribute to existing registration maps the task becomes complex because of way how dynamic libraries work on Linux platform.
+When program is linked with dynamic libraries which should contribute to existing registration maps the task becomes complex because of the way how dynamic libraries work on Linux platform.

 ## Dynamic Libraries on Linux system